Home Away From Home

 It's Not a 5-Star Hotel

-Internet: It is rare that our lodging facilities have internet access, but most nearby coffee shops and popular restaurants have free wifi.
+Internet: It is rare that our lodging facilities have internet access, but most coffee shops and popular restaurants have free wifi if there are some nearby.

-Remember that you are coming to the community as servants and to demonstrate Jesus’ love!
-Be ready to forgo luxuries like private, hot showers and air-conditioning for the short time of camp.
+Remind everyone in your group that they are coming to the community as servants and to demonstrate Jesus’ love!
+They should be ready to forgo certain luxuries like private, hot showers and air-conditioning for the short time of camp.

 Your Lodging Facility